CodingCrushi/SocialMedia-UI/README.md

 ## Credits

 The Social Media UI was created by Homayoun.
-If you have any questions or comments, please feel free to reach out to me at [EMAIL ADDRESS HERE].
+If you have any questions or comments, please feel free to reach out to me at homayoun763@gmail.com .
 I hope you find this project useful and that it helps you to create a successful social media platform!